 | Capture immobilization capacity [µRIU] | ≈ 3,5002 | ≈ 5,0003 |

-| Recommended ligands | biotinylated proteins or peptides | proteins or peptides with NHS-reactive amino groups |
+| Recommended ligands | biotinylated proteins or peptides | proteins or peptides possessing an NHS-reactive amino group |

 | Recommended analytes |